schue/face-analysis-sdk/src/emotion-detect/README.md

 ### Implementation

 The idea was mostly based on "Automatic Facial Expression Recognition System Based on Geometric and Appearance Features" written by Aliaa A. A. Youssif & Wesam A. A. Asker.
-Using the AAM in face-analysis-sdk to get 16 facial points from the face image, then calculate the euler distance of these points and use them as the input of the neural network.
+Use the AAM in face-analysis-sdk to get 21 facial points from the face image, then calculate the euler distance of these points pairs and use them as the input of the neural network.

 3 points on each eyebrow, 4 points on each eye, 3 points on the nose, 4 points on the mouth.